abarker/typped/doc/sphinx_docs/dispatching.rst

 from the lexer, in a head or tail position, it sequentially executes the preconditions functions for all the constructs triggered by with that kind of token, in that position.
-The execution sequence is ordered by the preconditions priorities.
+The execution sequence is ordered by the preconditions priority values.
 The construct associated with the first matching preconditions function is selected.
 Its handler function is then dispatched as the one to be run by the ``recursive_parse`` routine.
 If there is no clear winner among the highest-priority matching preconditions functions (i.e., more than one match has the highest priority) then an exception is raised.

 This algorithm clearly reduces to ordinary Pratt parsing in the case where there is at most one head construct and one tail construct per kind of token